Kolm-dev/AudioPlayer/README.md

 2. Click on the `Play` button to play the audio
 3. Click on the `Pause` button to pause the audio
 4. Click on the `Stop` button to stop the audio
+5. Click on progress bar to seek the audio
-5. Click on icon trash near title to remove the audio from the playlist
+6. Click on icon trash near title to remove the audio from the playlist
-6. Choose an audio file from the playlist to play it
+7. Choose an audio file from the playlist to play it

 ## Demo